ringcentral/ringcentral-faq/docs/sms.md

 ### Can I send SMS from the main company number and also have multiple users respond to that number?

 Yes.
 To do send the SMS, authorized as the Operator Extension.
 To have multiple users receive inbound requests, configure the Operator Extension to point to a Call Queue with the users desired.

+## Technical Questions

+### How do I find out which phone numbers I can use to send SMS?

+First, retrieve a list of phone numbers ofr the authorized extension by making an API call to the `phone-number` endpoint, for example `account/~/extension/~/phone-number`.
+Then filter the resulting phone numbers against the `features` property for the value `SmsSender`.